 You may have heard the phrase ‘taking a preventive approach’ to your dental care but what exactly do we mean?
 Taken literally, preventive dentistry is when we try to prevent problems, such as decay or pain, from starting in the first place.

-We encourage our patients to visit us for regular dental health examinations so we can spot any potential problems early, before they become painful or more expensive to treat.
+At Clarendon House Dental Centre in Leamington Spa, we encourage our patients to visit us for regular dental health examinations so we can spot any potential problems early, before they become painful or more expensive to treat.
 We give you advice on the ways you can take an active preventive approach.
 How often depends on your current dental wellbeing, so it could be anything from every three months to annually.

 We can help by…